MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 ### Reading new inputs by polling

-During the Update method of the MonoBehavior class, the current state of each known controller is read through MotionController.TryGetReadingAtTime method: passing DateTime.Now as the timestamp parameter will ensure that the latest state of the controller is read.
+The current state of each known controller is read through *MotionController.TryGetReadingAtTime* during the *Update* method of the MonoBehavior class.
+You want to pass *DateTime.Now* as the timestamp parameter to ensure that the latest state of the controller is read.

 ```csharp
 public class MotionControllerStateCache : MonoBehaviour